dfelinto/blender-manual/manual/addons/object/skinify.rst

 Select your armature in Pose Mode and skin the selected or all bones with a per-bone mesh or whole cover.
 If bones in your rig give unwanted results, often scaling and re-positioning the bones in Edit Mode can help.
-If your doing this to create your own "Skinify Guy" you can also delete bones.
+If you are doing this to create your own "Skinify Guy" you can also delete bones.
 It will work with custom shapes but results may vary.
-More to come...

 .. seealso::